-Crystal Candle FAQ
+Crystal Candle FAQs

 Can I use beeswax instead of soy wax?

 Yes, beeswax should be fine.
-You can actually use any kind of wax you like for these and the recipe will stay the same.
+You can actually use any kind of wax you like for these, and the recipe will stay the same.

 Is it really cheaper to make your own candles?